 Please be advised that this section will be taught along with the international students enrolled in the Business Management Studies (BMS) program.
-There will be no class on Monday, July 1 (Canada Day) or Monday, August 5th (BC Day)
+No class August 4th.

 Upon successful completion, the student will be able to: